OneUIProject/oneui-core/README.md

 </p>

 ## Samsung Experience Support Library
+This is the repository for the Samsung Experience Support Library (internally referenced as sesl).

-This repo contains Samsung's modified version of Google's [Android Jetpack](https://github.com/androidx/androidx) and [Material Components](https://github.com/material-components/material-components-android) libraries used in their One UI apps.
+Samsung's One UI apps are created by using a heavily modified version of Google's [Android Jetpack](https://github.com/androidx/androidx) and [Material Components](https://github.com/material-components/material-components-android) libraries, that include (but are not limited to) a new theme for the UI, new APIs and much more.
+The intent of this library is to make those Samsung UX elements available to everyone for study, modding or whatever feels right for you.

+Any form of contribution, suggestions, bug report or feature request will be welcome.

 # Libraries
 ### Android Jetpack: